Exploitation

 (c) Simon Ward

-In order to protect our seas from exploitation, we first need to understand as much as we can about them.
-Data on our our incredible marine wildlife is invaluable - where they are feeding, where they are breeding and how their behaviour is changing.
+To protect our seas, we first need to learn as much as we can about them.
+Information about marine wildlife—where they feed, where they breed, and how their behaviour is changing—is vital.

 Find out more